 As explained in this related blog post, dermal fillers gently lift the area to improve dark circles and reduce the appearance of eye bags.
 The most common fillers are brands like Restylane®, BELOTERO BALANCE®, and JUVÉDERM®.

 If nonsurgical eye bag treatments are not the course for you, you might consider a surgical route.
 There are two options to choose from:

 Facial Fat Transfer

 Similar to the Brazilian butt lift, facial fat transfers use liposuction to gently remove fat from another area of the body, purify it, and then inject it under the eyes to treat under-eye hollows.
-This procedure is a more long-term solution than fillers, but can take up to six months to see results.
+This procedure is a more long-term solution than fillers, but it can take up to six months to see results.

 Also known as blepharoplasty, eyelid surgery removes or repositions fat pads around the eyes and tightens saggy skin for a more youthful appearance.
 There are two types: upper and lower.
-Upper eyelid surgery handles excess skin and fat on the upper lid while lower eyelid surgery addresses the bags specifically.
+Upper eyelid surgery handles excess skin and fat on the upper lid, while lower eyelid surgery addresses the bags specifically.
 It’s a relatively short procedure and should only take an hour or two.

 Whatever the reason for those dreaded eye bags, and however you choose to get rid of them, there are options to suit your needs.
 To find the best course of action for you, request your visit online or call us at (973) 571-2121 to talk to a member of our team.